FPSG-UIUC/SPT/README.md

 Tool | Version | Notes
 --- | --- | ---
 Ubuntu | 16.04 | :warning: Unfortunately the repo doesn't appear to run correctly when tested on Ubuntu 20.04 (we haven't tested Ubuntu 18).
-If you run into a similar issue, we suggest using a docker container that has the correct version of Ubuntu.
+If you run into a similar issue, we suggest using a Docker container that has the correct version of Ubuntu.
 Python | 2.7 | This is needed to build the repo.
 You won't invoke this manually.
 Python | 3.5+ | You will manually invoke this to run the helper script.
 SCons | 2.5.1 | :warning: SCons versions 3 and beyond will use Python 3 under the hood and will cause build failures, so **make sure you use this version!** It can't be found with Anaconda, but it _can_ be found with pip.